See what’s it’s like to experience five-star luxury at the Sofitel Legend Metropole Hanoi, the grandest hotel in

 Historians bring history to life with stories and photos.
 However, the tour also gives proper attention to the staff’s heroic operations during the war.

-For most guests, including us, the highlight of the Path of History tour is a visit into the hotel’s underground bomb shelter.
+For most guests, including us, the highlight of the Path of History tour is a visit into the hotel’s underground shelter.
 This shelter was literally buried and allegedly forgotten until its discovery in 2011 during construction of the hotel’s Bamboo Bar.

 This visit provides a stark reminder of the past, highlighted by the playing of Baez’s Where Are You Now, My Son? inside the shelter.
 Baez was inspired to write the song based on her experience in Hanoi during the war.
-She also painted a portrait in tribute which currently hangs in the hotel’s lobby.
+She also painted a portrait in tribute that currently hangs in the hotel’s lobby.

 Hungry guests don’t need to travel far for food.
 The Sofitel Legend Metropole hotel has no fewer than six on-site dining options ranging from casual French eateries to full-service restaurants.